Overview

 focusing on brightness, independence, and reliability.

-- Ask students to choose the correct diagram for a circuit containing an LED and explain the
+- Check whether you can choose the correct diagram for a circuit containing an LED and explain the

 component orientation.

-- Use a meter-placement hinge question where students must decide where to put an ammeter and a
+- Use a meter-placement hinge question where you must decide where to put an ammeter and a

 voltmeter for the same circuit.